MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/resources/design-doc.md

 In this exercise, you'll learn to:

-- Create an incident rule from an existing template
+- Create an incident rule from an existing template.
-- Create an scheduled query rule using your own KQL code
+- Create a scheduled query rule using your own KQL code.
-- Adjust KQL from an existing analytic rule
+- Adjust KQL from an existing analytic rule.

-Review the steps from **Exercise: Create an analytics rule from templates** and with custom KQL code.
+Review the steps from **Exercise&mdash;Create an analytics rule from templates** and with a custom KQL code.

 If you want to repeat these steps, sign up for a free trial Azure subscription.

-After completing the steps, delete any resource groups you created.
+After you complete the steps, delete any resource groups you created.

 ## Eighth unit: Summary